avail-app/ex_one_signal/README.md

 ```

 ### Specifying Target Users
-To send a notification to a user's device, all you need is to add their OneSignal
+To deliver a notification to a user's device, all you need is to add their OneSignal
 `player_id_token`.
 ``` elixir
 iex> Notification.new